onetonfoot/SQLFluff.jl/README.md

 # ERROR: SQLParseError(Line 1, Position 1: Found unparsable section: 'SELET * FROM mytable')
 ```

-You can configure you specific dialect with
+You can configure a specific dialect with

 ```julia
 dialect!("sqlite")